Was willst du dich betrüben, BWV 107: History and words

 The chorales in Heermann's 1630 publication Devoti musica cordis (Music of a devoted heart), which also included "Herzliebster Jesu, was hast du verbrochen", the first chorale in Bach's St Matthew Passion, have been described as "the first in which the correct and elegant versification of Opitz was applied to religious subjects, … distinguished by great depth and tenderness of feeling, by an intense love of the Saviour, and earnest but not self-conscious humility".

 Bach first performed the cantata, the seventh extant cantata of his second annual cycle, on 23 July 1724.

 Music

 Scoring and structure

-Bach structured the cantata in seven movements, beginning with a chorale fantasia and ending in a closing chorale, as usually in his chorale cantatas, but with an unusual sequence of only one recitative and four arias, setting the poetic hymn stanzas.
+Bach structured the cantata in seven movements, beginning with a chorale fantasia and ending in a closing chorale, as usual in his chorale cantatas, but with an unusual sequence of only one recitative and four arias, setting the poetic hymn stanzas.
 He scored it for three vocal soloists (soprano (S), tenor (T) and bass) (B), a four-part choir, and a Baroque chamber ensemble of corno da caccia (Co) to support the chorale tune in the outer movements, two flauti traversi (Ft), two oboes d'amore (Oa), two violins (Vl), two violas (Va) and basso continuo (Bc).

 In the following table of the movements, the scoring follows the Neue Bach-Ausgabe, the keys are given for the Weimar version.
 The time signature is provided using the symbol for common time (4/4).